 What is a Hackathon?

-A hackathon is a competitive event, lasting 24-48 hours, where diverse individuals collaborate to create a new product or solve a critical problem.
+A hackathon is a time-bound competitive event, where diverse individuals collaborate to create a new product or solve a critical problem.

 The goal of a community hackathon is to expand on the group's collective imagination, network, access, and expertise in order to find new solutions to a real world challenge.